18 HIPAA Identifiers for PHI

 The HIPAA Privacy Rule established standards for the use and disclosure of PHI.
 The law requires organizations to adopt the “minimum necessary rule” which states that covered entities must take reasonable steps to limit the use and disclosure of PHI.
 As such CEs must access only the information necessary to accomplish their intended purpose.
 The HIPAA Privacy Rule also lays out patient rights in regards to their PHI.

 - Notice of Privacy Practices (NPP): must be given to patients upon intake.
 It must be written in a clear manner that patients can easily understand.
-An NPP describes patient rights in terms of the 18 HIPAA identifiers.
+An NPP describes patient rights in terms of the 18 HIPAA unique identifiers.
 An NPP also explains what a covered entity (CE) may or may not do with PHI.

 - Request Access to Medical Records: patients have the right to request their medical records.
 Patients must fill out an authorization form to do so.